Safavid Georgia: Silk and wine production

 Although the province contributed to the overall silk production, its silk was said, together with that of Karabakh–Ganja, to be of lesser quality than that of Gilan and Mazandaran.
 Following Abbas I's (1588–1629) decisive subduing of Georgia, he ordered that the province should produce more silk in the future.
-According to Nicolaas Jacobus Overschie, a Dutch representative in the Safavid Empire, of the 2,800 bales of silk that had been produced in 1636, the provinces of Georgia and Karabakh–Ganja had yielded a total of 300 bales.
+According to Nicolaas Jacobus Overschie, a Dutch representative in Iran, of the 2,800 bales of silk that had been produced in 1636, the provinces of Georgia and Karabakh–Ganja had yielded a total of 300 bales.

 According to Jean Chardin, the wines produced in Georgia and Shiraz were of excellent quality.
 Every six months the province of Georgia supplied the royal wine cellars of the Safavid court with some three hundred liters of wine, as part of the total amount of taxes it paid.
 The governors were responsible for the supervision of the viticulture of their province.

+Salary and rank of the vali of Kartli

+As outlined in the Dastur al-Moluk, the Kartli valis annual salary was linked to the profits generated from the Poshkuh, Tarom, and Qazvin regions.
+This data, as reported by Georgian sources, also indicates that the Kartli vali received compensation from the revenues of Gilan, Khuyin, and Lahijan.
+Following Iranian customs, the vali was granted villages in exchange for his service to the Iranian Shah.
+It is worth noting that these villages were not confined to Kartli but also extended to northern Iran, mirroring the similar rewards bestowed upon Georgian nobles.

+According to the Tadhkirat al-Moluk, the vali of Kartli was the third of the top-ranking officials not residing at court, and held a higher status than the second category of great amirs, those attached to the palace.